Clinic Staff

 Meg Musselman is a Family Nurse Practitioner with over 30 years experience in Pediatrics,Internal Medicine and Urgent Care.
 She values a comprehensive approach to patient care that includes education and individualized treatment plans and goals.

-• Joy-Del Snook
+• Joy-Del Snook, PhD

-Behavioral Health Director: Joy-Del Snook
+Behavioral Health Director: Joy-Del Snook, PhD

 Dr. Joy-Del Snook (Joy) is an Assistant Professor with a Ph.D. in Counselor Education and Supervision.
 Additionally, she is an award winning and published national and board certified mental health counselor- supervisor for the state of Texas who works with Individuals, Couples, College Students, Veterans, Individuals with disabilities, the Elderly, and the LGBTQIA population.
 Her experience and expertise include: disabilities (cognitive, mobility), wellness, depression/anxiety, suicidal ideation, grief/loss, substance abuse/addictions, career/academic, couples, and families.